realm/realm-dotnet/native/tightdb_c_cs/Readme.md

-If You get "error LNK2038 _MSC_VER value 1600 doesn't match value 1700 link errors when linking, it is because the .lib files have been built with VS 2010, and are now being linked with VS 2012 This is not possible, You'll have to either use VS2010 to link, or use VS2012 to rebuild new .lib files The latter option is only possible if You have the entire source-tree for tightdb
+If You get "error LNK2038 _MSC_VER value 1600 doesn't match value 1700 link errors when linking, it is because the .lib files have been built with VS 2010, and are now being linked with VS 2012 This is not possible, You'll have to either use VS2010 to link, or use VS2012 to rebuild new .lib files The latter option is only possible if You have the entire source-tree for tightdb.
+The current vs2010 source tree can be built with practically no changes, just open the 2010 project in vs2012, do a conversion, and build.
+I do'n remember if i did any changes to get it to build, but they must have been minor.

 I have not verified that below settings are essential for a successfully working build, but they were set to this instead of defaults in the jni c++ project,so I figured I better mention them.